iowaguy/payout-races/README.md

 # Payout Race README
+## Resource Requirements
+A commodity laptop is fine.
+The experiments in the paper were run on a 2021 Lenovo X1 Carbon with 8 cores and 32 GB RAM.

+## Time Estimates
+1. Building Docker image (~1-2 minutes)
+2. Model checking each property by running the container (~1 second per property)

 ## Docker
 Our model can be checked with the provided Docker setup.
 First, build the docker image.
 From inside the directory, run